‘It’s time to start a reef revolution’15 March 2018

 ALUMNI INTERVIEW: Dr Adam Smith

 MBA alumnus, Dr Adam Smith is on a mission to save the world’s coral reefs.
-With over 30 years’ experience as a marine scientist and conservationist, he now runs Reef Ecologic, which has received widespread acclaim for its Reef Recovery scheme, which allows tourists and students to help restore smothered coral reefs by removing seaweed.
+With over 30 years’ experience as a marine scientist and conservationist, he now runs Reef Ecologic, which has received widespread acclaim for its Reef Recovery scheme, allowing tourists and students to help restore smothered coral reefs by removing seaweed.
 Adam is also an experienced business leader who is now working on plans to create Australia’s first underwater museum.

 How did you become interested in conservation, and why?